Rhinoplasty Paramus NJ – Nose Job Surgery In Bergen County

 Another reason that so many of our patients come out of their nose job procedures so happy and satisfied with the results is the attention The Breslow Center puts into their recovery.
 We are proud to be with you every step of the way through your healing process, from removing the bandages to your final, full results!

 Your first follow-up appointment will be just a day or two after your surgery.
 This appointment will be with a nurse or PA, and will mostly be to check on the results.
 Your second follow-up will be one week after your surgery, and will be with your surgeon.
 At this point the splint and sutures will be removed, and most of the swelling should have gone down.
 Follow-ups to check on your progress and recovery will then be scheduled for 1 month after the procedure, 3 months after, 6 months after, and finally after 1 year, all with your surgeon.

 It can take well over a year to fully heal from rhinoplasty, so if you are still concerned with your recovery or have any questions or concerns at all, you’re more than welcome to schedule additional follow-ups.
 Our first concern is your peace of mind.

 Actual patients of The Breslow Center.
 Click here to see more.

 Your new look

-Our rhinoplasty patients love their new faces, and so will you!
-You can look forward to a more picturesque you, improved confidence, or simply being able to finally breath freely.
+Our rhinoplasty patients in Paramus love their new faces, and so will you!
+You can look forward to a more picturesque you, improved confidence, or simply being able to finally breathe freely after your nose surgery.
 No matter your original reason for having a rhinoplasty, you’ll feel like a new you!

 Don’t wait another day to find your perfect face.
 Call (201) 444-9522 now to book your private rhinoplasty consultation with Dr. Breslow.